tirth/coreDox/NOTES.md

 coreDox
 ---
 CLI to use coreDox.
-The CLI is a basic application which dispatches the different verbs to the corresponding applications.
+The CLI is a basic application which dispatches the different commands to the corresponding tasks.
-Each verb is a own application.
-The CLI implements a basic command line arguments parser to identify the verb to run and passes the remaining arguments to the verb application.

-The individual verbs should use **CommandLineParser** to parse the handed arguments.

-Available core verbs:
+Everything called with the CLI is a task.
+Tasks can be defined by users by a config file.

+coreDox provides one default task.
-- **new** *starts a wizard to create a new coreDox project*
+- **new --scaffold [scaffold-name]** *starts a wizard to create a new coreDox project*
-- **build** *builds a coreDox project in the current path or a given one*
-- **watch** *builds a coreDox project in the current path or a given one and autmatically refreshes the output on change of a project file*

 coreDox.Model
 ---